Over 1.5 million travellers turned to MyRoami last year

 Pocket WiFi in Paris

-Best for: Families or groups traveling together with multiple devices that need a shared connection.
+Families or groups traveling with multiple devices.

 Public WiFi in Paris

-How much does mobile internet cost in Paris?
+How much does mobile internet cost in [Paris]?

 OptionTypical Cost Per Week